 1838: True Freedom Comes

 Freedom was celebrated with over 70,000 Barbadians of African descent taking to the streets singing local folk songs.

 Following emancipation, many Barbadians took advantage of the excellent free English-based education system in Barbados.
 Some stayed working the sugar cane fields, while others gained prominent jobs in offices.
 Free laborers were also now in a position to buy property.

 From this moment in time, more historical developments occurred – the introduction of income tax and the Minimum Wage Act, the creation of the Barbados Labour Party, and of course Independence from British rule.

 After being recognized as a British colony for over 300 years, Barbados was granted its full Independence from Britain on 30th November 1966, led by the Right Excellent Errol Walton Barrow and became the nation’s first Prime Minister.

 Although Barbados was now considered an Independent state, the island maintained ties to the British monarch by becoming a member of the Commonwealth of Nations.

 Barbados expands its international allegiances by becoming a member of both the United Nations and the Organisation of American States.

 Today, the Barbadian Prime Minister is the Hon.
 Freundel Jerome Stuart, PC, QC, MP.
 He is the seventh Prime Minister of Barbados and a member of the Democratic Labour Party.

-Since 1966, the Barbadian Parliament has remained a constitutional monarchy and parliamentary democracy, which is modelled on the British Westminster (or Cabinet) system of government.
-Queen Elizabeth II of England is the head of state, represented by the Governor General and the Prime Minister, which keeps ties between Barbados and England strong to this very day.
+Since 1966, the Barbadian Parliament has remained a constitutional monarchy and parliamentary democracy, which is modeled on the British Westminster (or Cabinet) system of government.
+Queen Elizabeth II of England is the head of state, represented by the Governor General and the Prime Minister, which keeps ties between Barbados and England active to this very day.